PrithivRaaj/LearnPython/Loops in python/README.md

             statements(s)

         statements(s)
+# Range Function
+The Python range() function returns a sequence of numbers, in a given range.
+The most common use of it is to iterate sequences on a sequence of numbers using Python loops.

+Syntax:

+    range(start, stop, step)

+Parameter :

+* start: [ optional ] start value of the sequence
+* stop: next value after the end value of the sequence
+* step: [ optional ] integer value, denoting the difference between any two numbers in the sequence
 # Loop Control Statements
 Loop control statements change execution from their normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.
 Python supports the following control statements.
 # Continue Statement